 I have been “learning” the art of 3D printing for a while now.
 I have written a few books on the subject.
-During this time the one thing has ended up becoming a thorn in my and many other 3D printing user’s sides are “build plate adhesion” or lack of it.
+During this time, the one thing has ended up becoming a thorn in my and many other 3D printing user’s sides is “build plate adhesion” or lack of it.

 We’ve all been there.
 We’ve all had to admit defeat!
 Back to the drawing board to think about how to stop this total waste of plastic from happening again.

 I started looking at many different adhesives and potions, but many were not that safe to use.
 Some gave off a nasty smell.
 Whilst others would not break free from the print bed without dynamite.
 On one occasion I had to throw the build plate out because of a stuck print that refused to budge.
-I actually bent the build plate in an attempt to dislodge the print.
+I bent the build plate to dislodge the print.

 My checklist looked something like the following:

 Easy to use and apply.

 Sticks parts to the print bed without welding them to it.

 Helps to stop warping and lifting.

 Reasonably priced and lasts for between 50 and 100 prints – possibly longer.